the-lords-of-the-roombas/laser-tag/report/project1_phase2.rst

 - Vcc (Power)
 - GND (Ground)

-The radio uses the Serial Peripheral Interface (SPI).
+The radio uses the Serial Peripheral Interface (SPI) for wired integration into the host system.
-In our configuraiton, Arduino acts as SPI master.
+In our configuraiton, Arduino acts as the SPI master.
-The MISO, MOSI and SCK pins involved in the SPI communication must be connected to Arduino's dedicated SPI pins, as shown in the diagram.
+The MISO, MOSI and SCK pins involved in the SPI communication must be connected to the Arduino's dedicated SPI pins, as shown in the diagram.
-The CSN, CE pins, are controlled by software and could be connected to arbitrary digital pins of Arduino.
+The CSN and CE pins are controlled by software and could be connected to arbitrary digital pins of Arduino.
 The IRQ pin could be connected to any Arduino digital pin that can produce an interrupt.
-However, the radio driver that was provided to us expected the pins to be connected exactly as shown in the diagram.
+However, the radio driver that was provided to us expected the pins to be connected as shown in the diagram.
 The Vcc pin was connected to the Arduino digital pin 11 so that the radio could be powered off and on by the software.
 This was required to properly initiate communication with the radio.